brianrbrenner/dotfiles/README.md

 chmod +x install.sh
 ./install.sh
 ```
-If you would like Network Manager set up run this.
+If you would like Network Manager set up run this in dotfiles:
-Services:
 ```
 chmod +x services.sh
 ./services.sh